cannam/mert-vamp-plugin/README.md

 them as a grid with the x-coordinate being output number; the timestamps for this output otherwise have no meaning.

+## Checking the working

+1. In `./python/` run `test.py` - if the dependencies are all present this should process a test file using the PyTorch MERT model and produce output `out-12-pytorch.csv`

+2. In `./cpp-libtorch/` run `make` then `./test` - if the dependencies are present this should process the same test file using the libtorch conversion and produce output `out-12-cpp-libtorch.csv`

+3. In `./cpp-selfcontained/` run `make -f Makefile.generic` then `./test` - this should process the same test file using the plain conversion and produce output `out-12-cpp-selfcontained.csv`

+4. The three CSV files should contain the same data up to some limit of floating-point precision.

 ## Credits and copyright

 The plugin was written by Chris Cannam in the Centre for Digital